Composer (ageless she/her)

 Video/editing: Mikkel Suppras

 In 2019 DR Danish National Girls' Choir commissioned a new piece by the Danish composer Line Tjørnhøj, which they presented at their Spring Concert in Holmens Kirke in Copenhagen on March 8 - without audience, due to the outburst of Covid-19.

 I will be in touch shortly

-Woman.
+The Woman.
 Technology.
 Climate.

 Together we sit down.
 We're not saying anything.
 We observe, we listen, and we eat the food that deviates from what we usually do, but that protects the world we are a part of.
 In front of us appearing as a magnificent monument is a lifelike digital version of Birgitte Qvist-Sørensen.
 As a living figure on each of our phones, we can get up close and personal with the woman who helps people around the world.
 We see her and we hear her.
 Eat.
 We are served food, and we also eat ourselves.
 The sound of the eating ritual reinforces the resounding feeling of aloneness.
 Us being individualists.

-"SPRING is a work that draws out the activistism of sound art.
+"PORTRAIT is a work that draws out the activistism of sound art.
 The WOMAN, the TECHNOLOGY and the CLIMATE.
 These elements blend with each other in the work as a common symbol of the present we are a part of and the future we would like – and should – create.
 A future where our individualism must give way and where technology is steadily gaining ground – hopefully along with women's rights and the fight against climate change."